Parallel transport for Higgs bundles over p-adic curves: Introduction

+The construction of the functor $\bV_{\mathcal{X},\Exp}$ is inspired by $\bV^{\DW}$.
 Recall \eqref{sss:DW intro} that, for every $n\ge 1$, the reduction modulo $p^n$ of a Deninger--Werner vector bundle over $X_{\oo}$ can be trivialized by a proper morphism of $S$-curves $f:Y\to X$ such that $f_K$ is finite \'etale.
 We extend this trivializing property to $\HB^{\DW}(X_{\oo})$ (see theorem \ref{t:pullback Higgs trivial} for a precise statement in terms of Higgs crystals).
 Via Tsuji's approach to the $p$-adic Simpson correspondence (\cite{AGT} Chapter IV), we obtain a similar trivializing property for generalized representations over $X$ associated to $\HB^{\DW}(X_{\bC})$.
-This allows us to apply a parallel transport functor, constructed by the author (\cite{Xu17} \S~8), from these generalized representations over $X$ to $\Rep(\pi_1(X_{\overline{K}},\overline{x}),\bC)$.
+This allows us to apply a parallel transport functor (\cite{Xu17} \S~8) from these generalized representations over $X$ to $\Rep(\pi_1(X_{\overline{K}},\overline{x}),\bC)$ (theorem \ref{t:thm comparison}(i)).
 Combined with these constructions, we obtain a functor